eastlondoner/alchemy/examples/cloudflare-dev-tunnel-quick/README.md

 ## Features

 - Automatic tunnel creation using `cloudflared`
-- Public workers.dev URL for local development
+- All traffic for the `Worker`'s public workers.dev URL is routed to the local worker via a Cloudflare Tunnel
+- Traffic for multiple workers can be routed to using a singe tunnel
-- No custom domain configuration needed
+- No custom domain configuration needed.
+Works with your predictable, stable workers.dev URLs
-- Perfect for quick testing and sharing work-in-progress
+- Perfect for development and quick testing when you need a publicly accessible secure (https) URL

 ## Prerequisites

 1. [cloudflared](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/downloads/) must be installed
-2. Cloudflare account credentials configured

 ## Running